Subject Tutors for the 2022/23 Academic Year

-    The Fall 2021 Subject Tutor Schedule will be available shortly.
+The Fall '22 Subject Tutor Schedule will be available in September.

-    Ivelina Markova is a junior from Bulgaria majoring in Political
+Bozhana Karadzhova is a junior from Bulgaria majoring in Computer Science and tutoring Statistics.

-    Nino Kutubidze is a senior from Georgia majoring in Political Science and Journalism and Mass Communications.
-She is tutoring Statistics.
+Stanislava Pashkulova is a junior from Bulgaria majoring in Journalism and Mass Communications and Psychology.
+She is tutoring French.

 AUBG Subject Tutor Program Policy

 - To offer a quality resource of peer support